sib-swiss/NGS-introduction-training/docs/group_work.md

 Project based learning is about learning by doing, but also about *peer instruction*.
 This means that you will be both a learner and a teacher.
 There will be differences in levels among participants, but because of that, some will learn efficiently from people that have just learned, and others will teach and increase their understanding.

 Each project has **tasks** and **questions**.
 By performing the tasks, you should be able to answer the questions.
-At the start of the project, make sure that each of you gets a task assigned.
 You should consider the tasks and questions as a guidance.
 If interesting questions pop up during the project, you are **encouraged** to work on those.
 Also, you don't have to perform all the tasks and answer all the questions.

 In the afternoon of day 1, you will start on the project.
 On day 3, you can work on the project in the morning and in the first part of the afternoon.
 We will conclude the projects with a **10-minute presentation** of each group.